coker1302/my_first_repository/README.md

 # my_first_repository
-This is my first repo
+This is my very first repo created during my learning process.
+I was created using HTML and CSS
+It is a basic portrfolio website